wkumari/dprive-nginx-bind/README.md

 It listens on both the official DPRIVE port (853), and also on port 443 (as a test / proof-of-concept).

+The container builds on both Ubuntu 16.04 and OS X Sierra, and deploys on Ubuntu, Google

 ### Known issues / limitations
 This Dockerfile is based on Ubuntu and uses the Ubuntu BIND and NGINX packages.
 When I have more time, I'm planning on making new images which builds BIND and NGINX instead of using the packages.